Whistling cisticola: Description

-Distribution and range
+Distribution and habitat

 This species has a large range and its population trend appears to be stable, hence it does not approach the thresholds for vulnerable under the range size or population trend criterion.
 The antinorii subspecies can be found from the Central African Republic to West Kenya, the lateralis from Senegambia to Nigeria and Cameroon, and the modestus from Gabon to North Angola and South Democratic Republic of Congo.

-Ecology
+Behaviour

-Diet and hunting behavior
+Food and feeding

 The diet of whistling cisticolas mainly consists of different insects and vertebrates.These include termites (Isoptera), beetles (Coleoptera), grasshoppers (Orthoptera), bugs (Hemiptera), and spiders (Araneae).
 They usually hunt and forage in families and groups, rarely alone.
 These groups will extract nutrients from various vegetation on or close to the ground.

-Reproduction
+Breeding

 Male cisticolas are polygamous, but have solitary and territorial breeding periods.
 They will sing from raised perches, in close eyesight for the females, and occasionally make display flights.
 The females will build discreet nests often shaped in an ovular pattern with side entrances.
 They are made from dry grass and living leaves that are bound together with cobwebs, and extra leaves atop to create camouflage.
 A common nest tends to lay about 0.2 - 0.6 meter above the ground.
 The average clutch is about 2-3 eggs and the chicks are fed by both the male and the female.